 We want to give the body what it needs to rebalance itself, without becoming overwhelmed.
 “Less is more” is also better for the plants, as we use ecologically sustainable practices to harvest only what we need, and use every part of the distillation.

 Hydrosols can help rebalance the body, especially when used regularly.
 While they’re gentler than essential oils, their effects can be profound.

-Most hydrosols can be applied to your skin undiluted, without concerns that they’ll cause irritation.
-Spraying them directly onto your face is generally safe, and some hydrosols—such as German chamomile and cornflower—are even gentle enough to use in a compress for your (closed) eyes.
+Most of them can be applied to your skin undiluted, without concerns that they’ll cause irritation.
+Unlike essential oils, spraying them directly onto your face is generally safe, and some hydrosols—such as German chamomile and cornflower—are even gentle enough to use in a compress for your (closed) eyes.
 People with sensitive skin tend to love the soft yet soothing effects of hydrosols.

 *Though hydrosols do contain trace amounts of essential oils, the quantity of oil present is so small that it doesn’t render the hydrosol unsafe to drink.
 That said, some are unsuitable for drinking either because they don’t taste good, or their components are too strong.
 Check each hydrosol’s individual product page on our website to see its specific safety guidelines.

 Benefits & uses of hydrosols

 Hydrosols can add so much natural beauty to your daily life!

 For example, you can incorporate them in your skin care.
 Use them to make water-based cleansers, and to tone your skin to help reduce breakouts.
 If your face often feels warm and red, a few sprays with lavender or rose hydrosol as facial toners can help quiet your complexion and cool you down.